NespressoDispenser/NespressoDispenser/3D prints/README.md

 All impressions are made of PLA

 # Modelling
-All parts have been modelised with *Solidworks 2018* V.......
+All parts have been modelised with *Solidworks 2018 SP5.0*

 # Render
 A picture of each modelised parts